Bappsack/PokeTwo/README.md

 PokeONE need to be on 800x600 Resolition and always in Focus & Top because it Send Key Inputs for Walking and need to see the Window to Detect Screen Positions for Bot States.

 Features:

-- Shiny Hunting (only for Wild Encounters)
+-Shiny Hunting (Wild and Fishing Encounters)
 - EXP Farming ( it just use the Moves 1-4 and Auto Switch the Pokemon, if u have no Pokemon Left the Bot will Stop).
-- Auto Reconnect
+- Live Encounter Display for OBS or other.

 HotKeys: